9 Box Grid for Talent Management explained including a Template

 The 9 Box Grid for Talent Management is a tool designed for assessing potential in team members, assessing employee performance, and performance of leadership teams.
 It is also used to reveal the talents and succession planning of employees.

 In addition, it offers ways to better monitor these talents and develop them further.
 It is an instrument that can be used for team and talent management and talent spotting.

 Team development becomes more transparent and supervisors will gain valuable information about their employees’ strengths.
 They can use this information to deploy different leadership roles.
 The 9 box grid model received international recognition thanks to Jack Welch, the CEO of the American company General Electric.

+The 9 box grid is formed by a grid with two axes.
+The x-axis shows the employee’s ‘performance’, which can be ‘low’, ‘average / normal’, and ‘high’.
 The y-axis shows the ‘potential’, which comes down to the ability to further develop the talents of individual employees.
-This factor can also be ‘low’, ‘average/normal’, and ‘high’.
+This factor can also be ‘low’, ‘average / normal’, and ‘high’.

 Together, these combinations form nine different boxes, each with their own characteristics.
 You can then enter names of individual employees into the grid.
 The 9 box grid model makes it possible to see the value of each staff member at a single glance.

 In most cases, the manager decides in which box of the model employees should be placed, based on the performance reviews.

 The employee’s performance, the supervisor’s experience with that employee, and his or her estimate of the employee’s (growth and performance managers) potential all decide how the 9 box grid model is filled out.
 A supervisor can use a pen to write down the employee names, but using Post-It notes is often easier.